piratenpanda/darktable-spektrafilm/README.md

 with no checksum is refused outright.
 A corrupt spectral LUT does not fail loudly — it renders plausibly wrong — which is why there is no unverified path.

+`lut_hash` names the pack's *default* table; `tables` lists them all, default first.
 The pack flagged `default` is what a fresh edit gets.
-Every other pack is only ever fetched when an edit explicitly asks for its hash.
+Every other pack is fetched when an edit asks for it by `pack_hash`, or for any table it carries.

+**Packs are emitted oldest first, and that order is load-bearing.** darktable takes the first entry carrying the table an edit asks for, and once a release leaves the table unchanged, several packs carry it.
+An edit recording no `pack_hash` predates pack identity, so the oldest pack holding its table is the one it was made with. `make_manifest.py` sorts version components numerically for this reason — `0.3.10` is newer than `0.3.9` and sorts before it as text.

 ### Pack format